-Class Schedule
+Online Class Schedule

-A complete listing of courses offered will be found in the Class Schedule published prior to the start of each semester.
-This publication, which may be purchased in the Titan Bookstore, also includes detailed information pertaining to the semester including class enrollment and fee payment procedures.
-Class schedule information is also available on the university website www. fullerton.edu.
+A complete listing of courses offered will be found in the online Class Schedule published prior to the start of each semester.
+This publication also includes detailed information pertaining to the semester including class enrollment and fee payment procedures.
+Class schedule information is available on the university website www. fullerton.edu.

-It is important that students familiarize themselves not only with the academic policies stated in this catalog but also with the requirements and procedures in the Class Schedule as both are used in the selection of classes for the semester.
+It is important that students familiarize themselves not only with the academic policies stated in this catalog but also with the requirements and procedures in the online Class Schedule as both are used in the selection of classes for the semester.